 Groupcall Messenger is used by the school to alert parents to absence, lates, events and other important information.
-An up-to-date parental mobile number is required for this service.
+An up-to-date parental mobile number and email address is required for this service, so please do ensure to keep the school notified of any changes that may occur.